 It is a requirement for all BWSW qualified coaches, cable operators and Club Welfare Officers to complete a disclosure through BWSW or Water Ski & Wakeboard Scotland which must be renewed every three years.
 In England and Wales, a DBS disclosure is required and in Scotland, PVG scheme membership is required.

-If you are unsure as which staff (paid or voluntary) require a disclosure, contact the BWSW Lead Safeguarding Officer or in Scotland the Lead Safeguarding Officer
+If you are unsure as which staff (paid or voluntary) require a disclosure check, contact the Safeguarding Lead Officer or in Scotland the Lead Safeguarding Officer

 APPOINTMENT & TRAINING